wso2/docs-is/en/docs/guides/user-mgt/recover-password.md

 {"key":"c45d7251-59f1-468d-9844-8a6d7c5fe9d9","question":null,"link":{"rel":"set-password","uri":"/api/identity/recovery/v0.9"}}
 ```

-### Get Challenge Questions of User
+### Get challenge questions of user

 This API is used to initiate password recovery by answering all the challenge questions at once.
-The response will have random challenge questions from the one configured and a confirmation key.
+The response will have random challenge questions from the ones configured and a confirmation key.

 **Request**